wix-incubator/wix-developers-example-apps/product-of-the-day/guides/06-OAuth.md

     ```bash
     npm install
     ```
--  Under the server folder run the following command that create a `.env` file from the `example.env.text`
+-  Under the server folder run the following command to create a `.env` file from the `example.env.text`
     ```bash
     cp  example.env.txt .env
     ```
-    Replace the `APP_ID` and `APP_SECRET` parameters in the `.env` file by taking them from the OAuth page of your app at the [Wix Developer Center][wix-dev-center]
+    Replace the `APP_ID` and `APP_SECRET` parameters in the `.env` file by taking them from the OAuth page of your app in the [Wix Developer Center][wix-dev-center].
-    Similar to the following:
+    It should look like this:

     ![wix development site](../images/app-id-app-secret.jpg?raw=true)

-    We will skip the `WEBHOOK_PUBLIC_KEY` for now.
+    We will skip the `WEBHOOK_PUBLIC_KEY` parameter for now and replace it on the next step.

 -  After the installation ends successfuly and you have `.env` file ready with your `APP_ID` and `APP_SECRET` parameters it's time to start the server.
 Run the following command: